xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.SIZE**?(x\_off, y\_off, reference)

-X\_off    specifies the width of the selected object and is measured in points from the lower-right corner of the object to the upper-left corner of reference.
+X\_off&nbsp;&nbsp;&nbsp;&nbsp;specifies the width of the selected object and is measured in points from the lower-right corner of the object to the upper-left corner of reference.
 A point is 1/72nd of an inch.
 If omitted, x\_off is assumed to be 0.
 If reference is omitted, x\_off specifies the horizontal size.

-Y\_off    specifies the height of the selected object and is measured in points from the lower-right corner of the object to the upper-left corner of reference.
+Y\_off&nbsp;&nbsp;&nbsp;&nbsp;specifies the height of the selected object and is measured in points from the lower-right corner of the object to the upper-left corner of reference.
 If omitted, y\_off is assumed to be 0.
 If reference is omitted, y\_off specifies the vertical size.

-Reference    specifies the cell or range of cells to use as the basis for the offset and for sizing.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the cell or range of cells to use as the basis for the offset and for sizing.
 If reference is a range of cells, only the upper-left cell in the range is used.

 **Related Functions**

-FORMAT.MOVE   Moves the selected object
+FORMAT.MOVE&nbsp;&nbsp;&nbsp;Moves the selected object

-SIZE   Changes the size of a window
+SIZE&nbsp;&nbsp;&nbsp;Changes the size of a window

-Syntax 1   Sizes worksheet objects and chart items
+Syntax 1&nbsp;&nbsp;&nbsp;Sizes worksheet objects and chart items

 Return to [top](#E)